GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-zones.md

 ## 11. Set Aside/Being In No Zone
 11.1.
 When a card is set aside, it is considered to be out-of-play and not located in any zone.

 11.2.
-Token cards begin the game set aside, and are put into play by certain abilities.
+[Token](card-types.md#7-token) cards begin the game set aside, and are put into play by certain abilities.
 When a token leaves play, it is set aside again.

-Note: For more detailed information on how cards interact within and between zones, please refer to the comprehensive rules document.
+Note: For more detailed information on how cards interact within and between zones, please refer to the [Glossary](glossary.md) and other sections of the comprehensive rules document.